HFHT/pickup/README.md

 This is to be used by Tucson HabiStore's donors to schedule pickups of donated items.

+1) Check on close/refresh browser while changes havent' been saved.
+2) buildSlots - holidays and blocked routes.
+1) Need to handle when all unassigned slots are filled.
+Not sure if this can happen with current route maximum but if we add more trucks handling a zip code we could end up with more than 18 web adds.
+-- Possibly only look at the unassigned route when determining if there is space available.
+-- Or create an overflow (waitlist) route and start assigning to it.
+2) If no slots are available, message to contact the scheduler.
+3) On Thank you page, have a Done button that returns to the start page.
+4) Make image upload size smaller.
+Make the glamor photos smaller.
+5) Breadcrumbs - Number of items, number of photos
+6) Cookie to hold the customer object, check the cookie and autofill if it exists.
+7) Cancel - ask for reason. convenient date/time, accepted items, other
 Todo:
-Calculate the next cell for the Unassigned route.

-If no slots are available, message to contact the scheduler.
-On Thank you page, have a Done button that returns to the start page.
 Remove toast
-Make image upload size smaller.
-Make the glamor photos smaller.

-Breadcrumbs - Number of items, number of photos
-Cookie to hold the customer object, check the cookie and autofill if it exists.

-Cancel - ask for reason. convenient date/time, accepted items, other

 View as a calendar... future
 donor - have a total pickups and items {pickup: 5, items: 20}